AndrewGehman/Image-Hover-Swap/README.md

 3. add the attribute of class="swap" to the html of any images you with to "swap"

-This will work with any/all images on the page witj the swap class & appropriate image file names.
+This will work with any/all images on the page with the swap class & appropriate image file names.